Abnormal bowel wall attenuation patterns on CT scan can be grouped under five categories:

 Bilateral adrenal gland hyperenhancement or intense adrenal enhancement may be a feature of hypotension and forms part of the CT hypoperfusion complex.

-It has has been described in paediatric and small adult series or individual cases of haemorrhagic shock, pancreatitis, sepsis and trauma 1-3 b...
+Adrenal gland hyperenhancement has been described in paediatric and small adult series or individual cases of haemorrhagic shock, pancreatitis,...

-The bird-beak sign is used to refer to the tapering of the inferior oesophagus in achalasia.
+The bird beak sign of the oesophagus is used to refer to the tapering of the inferior oesophagus in achalasia.
 The same appearance (although it is difficult to see the similarity) is also referred to as the rat-tail sign.

 There are many bull's eye signs, also referred to as target signs: